Advanced Technologies & Insights

 In such a sensitive sector there are still — naturally — filters and check-points for possible program anomalies, such as ‘qualified’ compilers which assemble the code with an eye to possible issues; industry-specific subsets of C which are often imposed on developers at a regulatory level, along with strict guidelines for how they’ll be used; and static analyzers, which can run through the theoretical execution of code, looking for unintended and unwanted outcomes.

-However, none of these methodologies, individually or in combination, can compare to the potential of an experienced programmer to recognise a whole slew of factors which can affect the reliability of a safety-critical system.
+However, none of these methodologies, individually or in combination, can compare to the potential of an experienced programmer to recognize a whole slew of factors that can affect the reliability of a safety-critical system.

 A bespoke approach